CALABASH CHARTER ACADEMY

 · Create a classroom roster & update throughout the year as needed; provide copy to school’s Lead Room Parent

-· Communicate with other parents on behalf of teacher & PTA (weekly emails)
+· Communicate with other parents on behalf of teacher & PTO (weekly emails)

 · Coordinate classroom parties (Holiday & Year End)

 · Collect money for teacher gifts, teacher yearbook, party expenses and other activities

 · Main contributor & collector of class photos for the yearbook.

 · Coordinate design, build and volunteer schedule for Fall Festival classroom booth

 Initially, there will be a meeting with the school’s Lead Room Parent.
 This is primarily for first-time Room Parents.
 This initial training meeting will help you understand the responsibilities of a Room Parent and your Lead Room Parent will continue to be your guide throughout the year.